 Assume you want to create an “Edit Profile” page for our sample application.
 This would involve fetching data from the API and filling in the corresponding fields.
 In terms of front-end development, you don’t need to wait for the back-end and database to be set to start working on it.
 Create a mock object which will mimic the response from the API (what makes designing the API extremely important) and feed it into your “Pure” or “Presentational” component.

 If you need to persist data, e.g. be able to edit the profile, click on save and see the changes when you refresh the screen, experiment with the local storage.
 Although not recommended in production, it will work just fine for prototypes.
 If you are into hooks, there is a useLocalStorage hook that trivializes this process.

 When the time comes, succeeding at this phase will make switching to real data an effortless process.

 All tips included in this article are a personal compilation of years of front-end development.
-This is not intended to be a final manual of some sorts, but to provide guidance on how to efficiently handle clients requests and keep project quality.
+This is not intended to be a final manual of some sort, but to provide guidance on how to efficiently handle clients' requests and keep project quality.